Inverse

 Introduction

-Inverse was developed as a prototype for a game jam involving reflections.
-My team's idea was to use literal reflections as a mechanism but also the idea of a relfection of ones self as part of the thematic.
+Inverse was developed as a prototype for a game jam themed around reflections.
+My team's concept was to use literal reflections as a core mechanic while also exploring the idea of a reflection of oneself as part of the game's theme.

-Built in Unity, the main features this game has are a character swapping system, and a light bending mechanism.
+Built in Unity, the game's main features are a character swapping system and a light bending mechanism.

 Character Swap System

-In Inverse project, the player controls two fully independent characters and can switch between them at any time.
-Each character has their own movement controller, animations, stats, and physics body.
+In Inverse, the player controls two fully independent characters and can switch between them at any time.
+Each character has its own movement controller, animations, stats, and physics body.
 The swap mechanic is designed not just for cosmetic variety, but to encourage puzzle-solving and traversal using each character's unique abilities.

 When the player swaps: